camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/01-controls/10-inputs.html.md

 ---

 Single line text inputs are `<input type="text">` controls.
-Single line text input are the most common input field and allow the user to provide values for different data types.
+Single line text inputs are the most common input field and allow the user to provide values for different data types.

 ## Binding Text Input to a Process Variable